-Olivia Carducci (ocarducci@po-box.esu.edu) Eugene Galperin (egalperin@po-box.esu.edu) Jonathan Keiter (jkeiter@po-box.esu.edu) Eugenia Skirta (eskirta@po-box.esu.edu)
+Olivia Carducci (ocarducci@po-box.esu.edu) Alfred Dolich (adolich@po-box.esu.edu) Eugene Galperin (egalperin@po-box.esu.edu) Jonathan Keiter (jkeiter@po-box.esu.edu) Eugenia Skirta (eskirta@po-box.esu.edu)

-BACHELOR OF ARTS IN MATHEMATICS PROGRAM FEATURES
+BACHELOR OF ARTS IN MATHEMATICS

-- Required major courses: MATH 140, 141, 220, 240, 311, 320, 341, 421, 425, and two math courses numbered 300 or higher, except MATH 351, 430 and 431, 486 and 499. - Corequisite courses: CPSC 111. - Please see the Foreign Language competency requirement and the university requirements in the undergraduate catalog. - Note: Grades of A, B, or C must be earned in all of the required MATH and CPSC courses.
+- Required major courses: MATH 140, 141, 220, 240, 311, 320, 341, 421, 425, and two math courses numbered 300 or higher, except MATH 351, 430, 431, 486 and 499. - Corequisite course: CPSC 111. - Please see the Foreign Language competency requirement and the university requirements in the undergraduate catalog. - Note: Grades of A, B, or C must be earned in all of the required MATH and CPSC courses.
 A minimum cumulative quality point average of 2.00 in Mathematics is required. - A minimum of 15 credits of the mathematics courses required for this degree must be completed at East Stroudsburg University.

-BACHELOR OF ARTS IN MATHEMATICS Suggested Program Curriculum Plan (Subject to change)
+BACHELOR OF ARTS IN MATHEMATICS

+Suggested Program Curriculum Plan (Subject to change by the university without notice)